 Effects of the slow speed-targeting squat exercise on the vastus medialis oblique/vastus lateralis muscle ratio

-Two articles on PainSci cite Yoo 2015: 1.
+Three pages on PainSci cite Yoo 2015: 1.
 The Complete Guide to Patellofemoral Pain Syndrome 2.
-Patellofemoral Pain & the Vastus Medialis Myth
+Patellofemoral Pain & the Vastus Medialis Myth 3.
+Taking out the trash: purging predatory journals from my bibliography

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.